maltman23/ArduTouch/README.md

 ArduTouch is really just an Arduino Uno clone with a small amplifier & speaker, with a PCB touch keyboard, a couple of extra buttons, and a couple of pots (for playing music and controlling the sounds).
 The ArduTouch Arduino Library is where the real magic comes from!

-Coming soon:
-For those who want to learn more, the documentation teaches the basics of Digital Signal Processing for audio generation.
+For those who want to learn more, the documentation teaches the basics of Digital Signal Processing for audio generation (more documentation coming soon).